Minhaj-2003/Delta-student/README.md

 # Delta-student
-this is demo for git &amp; GitHub
+this is demo for git &amp; GitHub.